Glaucoma Medicines and Side Effects

 Prostaglandin Analogues

-These medications increase the outflow of fluid in the eye, reducing eye pressure.
-Examples include Latanoprost and Bimatoprost.
+These drugs increase fluid outflow from the eye, lowering eye pressure.
+Common examples include Latanoprost and Bimatoprost.

 Beta-Blockers